Create a stack set using the CloudFormation console or AWS CLI - AWS CloudFormation

 Wait until an operation is complete before starting another one.
 You can run only one operation at a time.

-5. Using the operation-id that was returned as part of the create-stack-instances output in step 4, run describe-stack-set-operation to verify that your stack instances were created successfully.
+4. Using the operation-id that was returned as part of the create-stack-instances output, use the following describe-stack-set-operation command to verify that your stack instances were created successfully.